dev-gokulkrishnanm/tmdb_pipeline/README.md

 # TMDB ETL Pipeline

-A Python-based ETL (Extract, Transform, Load) pipeline that fetches popular movies data from The Movie Database (TMDB) API, processes it, and stores it in a SQLite database.
+A Python-based ETL (Extract, Transform, Load) pipeline that fetches popular movies data from The Movie DB (TMDB) API, processes it, and stores it in a SQLite database.

 ## Overview